georgepence/georgepence/README.md

-I'm currently enrolled in Operating Systems at Oregon State University (Winter 2023).
+I'm currently enrolled in Operating Systems at Oregon State University (Spring 2023).

 I have completed: